• Skip to content

 Prevention of toxoplasmosis

-You can reduce the risk of getting toxoplasmosis by avoiding raw or undercooked meat and washing fruit, raw vegetables and ready-to-eat salads thoroughly before eating.
+You can reduce the risk of getting toxoplasmosis by avoiding raw or undercooked meat and thoroughly washing fruit, raw vegetables and ready-to-eat salads before eating.

 Wash your hands thoroughly before handling food and after any outdoor activity involving contact with soil.

 Wearing gloves while changing cat litter trays or when gardening can also help you avoid toxoplasmosis.
+You should still wash your hands thoroughly after removing the gloves.

 Supported By